-Our motivation for being home builders comes from a very influential family member: our owner Josh’s grandfather.
+Our motivation for being home builders comes from a very influential family member: our founder Josh’s grandfather.
 Poppy was all about helping people.
 And he is the reason we’ve chosen to use Universal Design in every home we build as custom home builders – he is our “why.”
 Poppy’s life experience inspires us to create a community around accessibility and inclusive design.
 You are always welcome here.
 Welcome home.

 Marilyn Morrow, Josh’s Mom, works for our sister company Paragon Safety Group, keeping businesses and people safe through OSHA training and consulting.

 “Josh, being the oldest grandchild, got the privilege of naming Poppy.
 Forever.